joaoheron/eddy_bot/README.rst

-Eddy Bot is a cli command to interact with social media.
+Eddy Bot is a command line interface to interact with social media.
 Currently supports Instagram and Twitter.

 * Free software: Apache Software License 2.0